tcbhagat/project-management/README.md

 # project-management
-contains files for project management android app
+Contains files for management of android app project